 Your pre-existing data preparation files aren't portable to the latest release because we don't have Machine Learning Workbench anymore.
 But you can still prepare any size data set for modeling.

-With data sets of any size, you can use the Azure Machine Learning Data Prep SDK to quickly prepare your data prior to modeling by writing Python code.
+With data sets of any size, you can use the data prep package for Azure Machine Learning to quickly prepare your data prior to modeling by writing Python code.

 You can follow this tutorial to learn more about how to use Azure Machine Learning Data Prep SDK.

 Will projects persist?